The Sound of Girls Aloud: The Greatest Hits: Critical reception

-Chart performance
+Commercial performance

 The Sound of Girls Aloud became Girls Aloud's first album to debut at number one in the United Kingdom, and stayed on the UK Albums Chart for a total of 38 weeks.
 On 24 November 2007, Mark Sutherland of Billboard reported that the album had already sold a total of 767,000 units in the country.
 On the week ending 2 November 2006, the album debuted at number 13 on the Irish Albums Chart, rising to a new peak of number nine the following week.
 It was certified Platinum by the Irish Recorded Music Association, denoting shipments of 15,000 units in the country alone.
 On 29 January 2009, the International Federation of the Phonographic Industry (IFPI) recognised The Sound of Girls Aloud as one of the nine albums that year to sell at least 1 million units in Europe.
 As of 21 March 2013, the album has sold over 1,2 million units in Europe.